abstractalgorithms/abstractalgorithms.github.io/_posts/2023-11-17-learning-reactjs-series-a-comprehensive-guide-for-beginners.md

 ## Conclusion

-By the end of this Learning ReactJS series, you'll have a solid foundation to build upon as you continue your journey in frontend development.
+By the end of this Learning ReactJS series, you'll have a solid foundation to build upon as you continue your journey in front-end development.
 ReactJS is a versatile library that empowers developers to create modern, responsive, and interactive user interfaces.

 Stay tuned for the first part of our series, where we'll guide you through setting up your development environment and creating your first React component.
 Happy coding!